 The OWIS model teaches students about their immediate relationships with their friends and family as well as social development, health, and intellectual development.
 There is also a strong emphasis on building the ability to learn and to continue learning.
 The school describes the benefit of this on-going ability in terms of personal growth and expanded horizons, increased employability and improved career development prospects, a broader range of interests and a wider social life.

-Achievement of these 3 main aims is supported through the connection of Collaboration, Service and Being at One with the World.
+Achievement of these three main aims is supported through the connection of Collaboration, Service and Being at One with the World.
 Whilst the benefits of the first two attributes are clear, the last one is designed to ensure the capacity to explore, to examine and go beyond expectations in a way in which thoughts and actions must be balanced, considered and free from external influences.

 OWIS offers a 1:1 MacBook programme in Secondary School to support and facilitate learning.
 This is designed to deliver improved academic achievement, enable students to use the Internet and computer media to communicate and work together, use critical thinking skills to plan and conduct research, manage projects, and solve problems.
 In addition, students are expected to understand and practise legal and ethical behaviour related to technology.